SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 ## Available Integrations

 The following Integrations are available for the Automation Service, but only some are automatically installed in customer environments.
-If you would like an Integration listed below added to your environment, contact your Sumo Logic account representative.
+If you would like an Integration listed below added to your environment, or would like documentation for a specific Integration, contact your Sumo Logic account representative.

 * Abnormal Security
 * Abuse.ch SSLBL Feed